brendanml/Map-Engine/notes.md

 - etc...

-idea: list of all possible vectorsmakm
+idea: list of all possible vectorsmakmmmmam

+- game with underground that has locality caves, with some finite number of depths matching their top world coordinates?